-- 9. The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council. - 10.
+- 8. The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council. - 9.
 The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
-It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management. - 11.
+It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management. - 10.
 CIPFA's Treasury Management Code requires the setting out of responsibilities and duties of councillors and officers to allow a framework for reporting and decision making on all aspects of treasury management.
-To achieve this CIPFA has recommended the adoption of 13 treasury management practices (TMPs). - 12.
+To achieve this CIPFA has recommended the adoption of 13 treasury management practices (TMPs). - 11.
+These principles are intended to provide a working document that forms a detailed framework for treasury management activities.
+The policy fully encompasses CIPFA's Code of Practice.
+In addition, the policy fully takes account of the requirements of the Prudential Code for Capital Finance in Local Authorities and the guidance issued by the MHCLG supporting Part 1 of the Local Government Act 2003 in respect of local authority investments.
 The Treasury Policy is attached at Appendix 2.